Moves like Jagger: Critical reception

 James Dinh from MTV Newsroom wrote that "Adam Levine and Christina Aguilera have turned their friendly rivalry on NBC's The Voice into some studio chemistry."
 Robert Copsey wrote for Digital Spy: "Take me by the tongue and I'll know you/ Kiss me till you're drunk and I'll show you," Ad insists over a funky, finger-clicking bassline and an irresistible whistle hook that immediately burrows deep into the recesses of your brain.
 "If I share my secret/ You're gonna have to keep it," Christina says on her short, sweet and perfectly formed cameo.
 We've already got your number, love, but our surprise is still 100% genuine."

 Jagger himself acknowledged the song in an interview, calling the concept "very flattering."
 The song was ranked number three on BBC Radio 2's most played songs of the 2010s.
 In 2022, Billboard and American Songwriter ranked the song number three and number four, respectively, on their lists of the 10 greatest Maroon 5 songs.
+British Journal of Psychology named the song a classic earworm.

 Accolades

 Commercial performance

-On the issue dated July 9, 2011, "Moves like Jagger" debuted at number eight on the United States Billboard Hot 100, and topped it in the week ending September 10, 2011, as the greatest airplay gainer for the third consecutive week.
-It spent 10 weeks in the top 3.
-For Maroon 5, with prior top hits, this is the first time at the number-one position and top 10 on the Hot 100 chart since their single "Makes Me Wonder" in 2007.
-For Aguilera, this is her fifth number-one position, her first since "Lady Marmalade" in 2001.
-Incidentally, Levine is the first artist to achieve both the number-one position on the Hot 100 as a member of a band and reach the top 10 as a solo artist in the same week, as Gym Class Heroes' "Stereo Hearts" reached number 10.
+On July 9, 2011, "Moves like Jagger" debuted at number eight on the United States Billboard Hot 100, and topped the chart on September 10, 2011, as the greatest airplay gainer for the third consecutive week.
+It spent 10 weeks in the top three.
+For Maroon 5, the song became their first number one and top 10 on their chart since "Makes Me Wonder" in 2007.
+For Aguilera, the song became her fifth number one, and was her first since "Lady Marmalade" in 2001.
+Aguilera joined Janet Jackson, Madonna and Britney Spears as the fourth female artist to top the Hot 100 over three decades.

-"Moves like Jagger" made Aguilera the fourth female artist, behind Janet Jackson and Madonna (1980s, 1990s, and 2000s) and Britney Spears (1990s, 2000s, and 2010s), to top the Hot 100 in three decades, as well as the eighth artist overall.
 During the week of October 1, 2011, the song advanced to number one on the Hot 100 Airplay.
 By March 2013, it had sold over 6 million digital copies in the United States.

-On August 1, 2011, "Moves like Jagger" reached number two on the Australian ARIA Charts, making it Aguilera's highest charting single since "Candyman" in 2007, and held the runner-up spot for ten straight weeks.
+On August 1, 2011, "Moves like Jagger" reached number two on the Australian ARIA Charts, making it Aguilera's highest-charting single since "Candyman" in 2007, and held the runner-up spot for ten straight weeks.
 On the week of August 20, 2011, the song topped the Canadian Hot 100 chart, becoming the band's second number-one single and Aguilera's third number-one single, first in almost nine years (the last one was the 2002 hit "Beautiful").